niranjanneeru/dining-philosophers/README.md

 ## Dining Philosophers Problem using Network Calls in Distributed Systems
 --------------------------------------------------

-This program demonstrates a solution to Dining Philosophers's Problem using Message Passing as the only means of communication.
+This program demonstrates a solution to Dining Philosophers's Problem using Network Calls as the only means of communication.

 ## What is Dining Philosopher Problem?